 An adventurous four-season destination for the entire family.

-Kivi Park is a unique not-for-profit offering over 480 acres of land to be explored and enjoyed in Greater Sudbury.
+Kivi Park is a unique charity offering over 480 acres of land to be explored and enjoyed in Greater Sudbury.
 The park is filled with all the biodiversity that Sudbury is known for with some of the regions best waterways.
 The 55.7km trail network is expertly maintained year-round for activities like hiking, mountain biking, fat biking, snowshoeing, and both classic cross-country skiing and skate skiing.
 The park can be explored by water at Crowley Lake where canoe, kayak, and SUP rentals are available.
 And the magic of Kivi at night is found at Nina’s Way skate path, a lit-up winding path through Kivi’s forest.
 Offering a wide variety of activities for any season, Kivi Park is a destination for the entire family to enjoy.

 World Class Park